Braves vs. Marlins Player Props Betting Odds

 |0

-- Sean Murphy has 24 hits with seven doubles, eight home runs, 19 walks and 23 RBI.
+- Ozzie Albies has 33 hits with six doubles, a triple, nine home runs, eight walks and 26 RBI.

 |Opponent